LeslieDancey/fme-server-FULL/notifications_and_workspaces.md

 This is a Custom Transformer that will be downloaded from the FME Store – as denoted by the small arrow on its icon in the Quick Add dialog.

 The transformer is designed to be a quick and easy way to set up an outgoing email.

+**6. Connect Custom Transformer**

+Connect the newly placed custom transformer on a new connection from the UUIDGenerator: DO NOT connect it between the UUIDGenerator and the Writer feature type.
+We’ll shortly add a new Writer to connect it to.

+**7. Set Transformer Parameters**

+Click on the red cog-wheel icon to open the parameters dialog for the FMEServerEmailGenerator transformer.
+As you’ll see, there are many parameters to help us create the JSON message we will be sending to the email Subscription.

+The important parameters should be set as follows:

+**To:** This value depends on whether you are using IMAP or SMTP to send your email to FME Server.
+Click the drop-down arrow to the right and select Attribute Value > clipper_email_publisher_from or clipper_imap_publisher_from.
+This attribute contains the address the incoming email was received from and therefore should be used for who the outgoing email will be sent to.

+**Attachments:** Click the drop-down arrow to the right and select Open Text Editor.
+This value will be slightly more complex than an attribute and we need to construct it with an editor such as this.

+Enter the following into the text editor field: $(FME_SHAREDRESOURCE_DATA)/Output/@Value(_uuid)/AirphotoMosaic.jpg

+This tells FME to use the data created by the JPEG writer as an attachment to the outgoing email message.
+Click OK to close the dialog.

+The other fields can be set as follows:

+CC: blank

+From: blank

+Reply to: blank

+Subject: Your Image Order is Attached

+Message: Please find attached the image you requested.